MichaelRera/michaelrera.github.io/_projects/1_project.md

 ---
 layout: page
-title: Smurfness transcriptomic characterization
-description: Identifying an end-of-life gene expression signature
+title: project 1
+description: a project with a background image
-img: assets/img/project_Flaminia.jpeg
+img: assets/img/12.jpg
 importance: 1
-category: ongoing
+category: work
 ---

 Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+	@@ -15,9 +15,9 @@ To give your project a background in the portfolio page, just add the img tag to

     ---
     layout: page
-    title: Smurfness transcriptomic characterization
+    title: project
-    description: Identifying an end-of-life gene expression signature
+    description: a project with a background image
-    img: /assets/img/projet_Flaminia.jpg
+    img: /assets/img/12.jpg
     ---

 <div class="row">